jdmansour/ltipassparams/README.md

     c.Authenticator.enable_auth_state = True

+Change the authenticator to use our subclass:

+    c.JupyterHub.authenticator_class = "ltipassparams.hubside.MyLTI11Authenticator"

 Then you must set a crypt key to secure the auth_state.
 Generate a key:

     $ openssl rand -hex 32